-FIGURE 17.
-Scalar field of normal velocities (left) and actual shapes (right) after 1 and 190 and 300 and 1000 iterations.
+FIGURE 18.
+Scalar field of normal velocities (left) and optimal shapes (right) after 1 and 100 and 155 and 540 iterations.

-5. Concluding remarks
+5. Concluding Remarks

 In the present article, we solved a free boundary problem for an elliptic partial differential operator with non-constant coefficients.
 The sought domain is represented by a level set function, which is discretized by a second-order scheme for the Hamilton-Jacobi reinitialization as well as for the transport equation.
 We applied a marching cubes algorithm to construct suitable triangulations for the finite element method.
 We demonstrated by numerical experiments that we succeeded in developing an efficient algorithm for the numerical solution of advanced shape optimization problems.